Mikael-Bittencourt/Phython_guessing_and_hang_game/README.md

 # Python_guessing_and_hang_game
-Things learned during the development of this project:
+Some of the things learned during the development of this project:
  - fundamentals of python 3
  - Understanding how the code works
  - Organizing code with functions